WGC St Jude Invitational Betting Tips

-This week sees the unusual occurrence of a World Golf Championship event following straight on the back of a Major as the World’s top players travel from Portrush to Memphis, Tennessee, and the WGC St Jude Invitational.
-Twenty miles east of the city, TPC Southwind was first designed in 1970 by Ron Prichard, and was later lengthened and toughened in 2004 to the challenging par 70 venue that we see today.
+This week sees the season's opening WGC event as the players arrive at TPC Southwind.
+Twenty miles east of the city of Memphis, TPC Southwind was first designed in 1970 by Ron Prichard, and was later lengthened and toughened in 2004 to the challenging par 70 venue that we see today.

 The Market Leaders